Steerable Visual Representations: Introduction

-While our first two desiderata are capabilities that are straightforward to measure (\cref{fig:teaser}), the last is an architectural constraint that we hypothesize is crucial.
-When considering existing multimodal vision-language architectures (see Fig.~\ref{fig:arch_comparison}), most encode visual features independently and employ {\it late fusion} with language.
-One reason is quite practical; existing language models are trained at massive scales on unimodal (text) data, which is far more plentiful than high-quality paired (text {\it and} image) data.
-It is not clear how to early-fuse text into the visual encoding process, and it is far easier to late-fuse them (for example, as in Multimodal LLMs (MLLMs) (e.g., \cite{zhu2025internvl3, Qwen3-VL, alayrac2022flamingo})).

-However, this implies that in existing models, {\it text does not influence the visual encoding process at inference time and only interacts with its outputs.} In human vision, studies indicate that people parse images differently depending on prior priming using a text prompt, often manifested as top-down task-guided attention~\cite{buswell1935people} (example in \cref{apdx:motivation}).

-When considering prior art, we find that no existing approach simultaneously satisfies all three desiderata (see \cref{tab:method_comparison}).
-MLLMs come closest, as they fuse visual and language representations in early layers of the language model.
-However, this paradigm typically yields language-dominant multimodal representations with diminished visual fidelity and limited controllability, as illustrated in \cref{fig:teaser}.
+When considering prior art, we find that no existing approach simultaneously satisfies these desiderata (see \cref{tab:method_comparison}).
+Most vision-language architectures first encode images independently and only later fuse the modalities (see \cref{fig:arch_comparison}).
+As a result, text typically cannot influence the visual encoding process at inference time and can only operate on the vision encoder's fixed outputs.
+This stands in contrast to human vision, where prior textual priming can change how people parse images, often through top-down, task-guided attention~\cite{buswell1935people} (see \cref{apdx:motivation}).
+While Multimodal LLMs (MLLMs) come closest to steerable vision-language representations, fusion in early layers of the language model typically yields language-dominant multimodal representations with diminished visual fidelity and limited controllability, as illustrated in \cref{fig:teaser}.

-Instead, with Steerable Visual Representations (\model{}), we \textit{invert} this paradigm: we condition a visual encoder on language input, producing a \textit{vision-centric multimodal representation}.
+With Steerable Visual Representations (\model{}), we \textit{invert} the MLLM paradigm and condition a visual encoder on language input, producing a \textit{vision-centric multimodal representation}.
 Specifically, we interleave lightweight trainable cross-attention layers~\cite{alayrac2022flamingo} within frozen ViT blocks that attend to text prompts.
 This allows the visual encoding process to be heavily influenced or ``steered'' by text.
 We adopt referential image segmentation as the training objective to encourage vision-language alignment.

 Our method achieves a Pareto improvement over prior approaches (\cref{fig:teaser}), producing visual features that are steerable with text while preserving their underlying representation quality.
 This is accomplished by freezing both the visual and text encoders and adding only 21M trainable parameters via cross-attention, two orders of magnitude fewer than MLLMs (see \cref{tab:method_comparison}).